Memorial wall to fallen USAID staffers is removed from the agency's former building

-WASHINGTON (AP) — Contractors hired by the Trump administration have removed a memorial wall to fallen staffers from the now-closed headquarters of the U.S. Agency for International Development, with no immediate word on where it will wind up.
+WASHINGTON (AP) — Contractors hired by the Trump administration have removed a memorial wall to fallen staffers from the now-closed headquarters of the U.S. Agency for International Development.

+The State Department said the memorial was relocated for what would be a permanent new home at the department, which is overseeing remaining USAID programs.

 Individual tiles on the wall honor 99 USAID staffers killed in the line of duty around the world.
 President John F. Kennedy and Congress created the foreign assistance agency in the early 1960s.